 At IC Markets, global clients can access the same leverage limits as adopted by Australia’s ASIC.

 Overall, both brokers are compliant with the leverage restrictions imposed by the regulatory agencies.
-However, FXTM offers higher leverage ratio of up to 1:2000 to clients from outside of tier-one jurisdictions.
+However, FXTM offers a higher leverage ratio of up to 1:2000 to clients from outside of tier-one jurisdictions.

 View FXTM Review >>Visit FXTM >>